Decision-making and respecting independence

 Advance directive, living will, enduring or durable power of attorney

-You can write down the person's values and wishes in an advance directive, a document that records her wishes about the preferred type of future care.
-If she can no longer make decisions, the advance directive will provide direction.
+You can write down the person's values and wishes in an advance directive, a document that records the wishes about the preferred type of future care.
+If they can no longer make decisions, the advance directive will provide direction.

 Other terms used for an advance directive in Canada include living will, or enduring or durable power of attorney for health care.
 Laws about advance directives vary in different provinces and territories.
 Contact your local Alzheimer Society for more information.

-If you have difficulty assessing his ability to make decisions, you may begin making decisions on his behalf too soon.
-Of if you have difficulty confronting him about the loss of decision-making abilities, you may avoid the issue even though you know he is making poor decisions.
+If you have difficulty assessing their ability to make decisions, you may begin making decisions on their behalf too soon.
+Or if you have difficulty confronting them about the loss of decision-making abilities, you may avoid the issue even though you know they are making poor decisions.

-For some major decisions, you may need to have experts assess his ability to make that particular decision.
-Regulations governing competency assessment vary in different provinces and territories.
+For some major decisions, you may need to have experts assess their ability to make that particular decision.
+Regulations governing competency or capacity assessment vary in different provinces and territories.
 Contact your local Alzheimer Society for information about the relevant regulations in your province or territory.

 When decisions become difficult

 When asked to make a decision, substitute decision-makers must follow as much as possible the expressed wishes of the person with dementia.

 The wishes of the person may conflict with those of the substitute decision-maker, family or society.
 For example, a person could express a wish to live at home, but unsafe smoking could put that person and neighbours at risk of fire.
 Also, if several caregivers are involved in decision-making, they may not be able to agree on what the person's wishes are.

 If conflict develops, or if the person's wishes are not known, unclear or impossible to follow, review the decision based on:

 - Values of the person with dementia